-The Allergy-Immunology-Dermatology Clinic coordinates care for children whose primary complaint is severe eczema, but who may also have severe food allergies or significant infections – both of which may raise concern that the child has a primary immunodeficiency.
-We evaluate and provide services and treatment to children who have:
+The Allergy-Immunology-Dermatology Clinic coordinates care for children whose primary complaint is severe, which is difficult to control eczema, but who may also have severe food allergies, including food allergies or significant infections – both of which may raise concern that the child has a primary immunodeficiency.
+We evaluate and provide services and recommend treatment to children who have:

 - Severe topical and treatment-resistant eczema